ExpressionEngine/ExpressionEngine-User-Guide/source/development/legacy/controllers.rst

 What is a Controller?
 *********************

-**A Controller is simply a class file that is named in a way that can be associated with a URI.** ExpressionEngine uses Controllers for all of it's Control Panel pages.
+**A Controller is simply a class file that is named in a way that can be associated with a URI.** ExpressionEngine uses Controllers for all of its Control Panel pages.
 An ``mcp`` file within a module is a controller as well and typically what you'll be dealing with.

 Consider this URI::